On the sign patterns of entrywise positivity preservers in fixed dimension: Bounded domains: the leading term of a Schur polynomial

 \subsection{Threshold bounds for arbitrary analytic functions}

-We can now prove Corollary \ref{Tanalytic}.
-By replacing $\rho$ with $\rho-\eps$ and taking limits, we may assume without loss of generality that the power series $g(x) = \sum_{M > n_{N-1}} g_M x^M$ in fact converges in some neighborhood of $\rho$, and hence we have
+We next \thinspace prove Corollary \ref{Tanalytic}.
+By replacing $\rho$ with $\rho-\epsilon$ and taking limits, we may assume without loss of generality that the power series of interest $g(x) = \sum_{M > n_{N-1}} g_M x^M$ in fact converges in some neighborhood of $\rho$, and hence we have

-for some $C,\eps>0$ and all $M > n_{N-1}$.
+for some $C, \epsilon > 0$ and all $M > n_{N-1}$.

-By Theorem \ref{Tmain} (with the explicit bound \eqref{k1def}) and the triangle inequality, it will now suffice to show that
+By Theorem~\ref{Tmain} (with the explicit bound~\eqref{k1def}) and the triangle inequality, it will now suffice to show that

-where ${\mathcal K}_M$ is the quantity \eqref{k1def} for the specified value of $M$.
+where ${\mathcal K}_M$ is the quantity~\eqref{k1def} for the specified value of $M$.
 If we write

 for $j=1,\dots,N-1$ (so that $\bn_j = (\bn'_j, M)$), then we can use Tonelli's theorem to compute

 But the inner summand is exponentially decaying in $M$, and so this sum is finite as required.